Biogeography: Comparative biogeography

-Biogeographic regionalisations
+Biogeographic units

 There are many types of biogeographic units used in biogeographic regionalisation schemes, as there are many criteria (species composition, physiognomy, ecological aspects) and hierarchization schemes: biogeographic realms (ecozones), bioregions (sensu stricto), ecoregions, zoogeographical regions, floristic regions, vegetation types, biomes, etc.

-The terms biogeographic unit, biogeographic area or bioregion sensu lato, can be used for these categories, regardless of rank.
+The terms biogeographic unit or biogeographic area can be used for these regions, regardless of where they fall in any hierarchy.

 In 2008, an International Code of Area Nomenclature was proposed for biogeography.
+It achieved limited success; some studies commented favorably on it, but others were much more critical, and it "has not yet gained a significant following".
+Similarly, a set of rules for paleobiogeography has achieved limited success.
+In 2000, Westermann suggested that the difficulties in getting formal nomenclatural rules established in this field might be related to "the curious fact that neither paleo- nor neobiogeographers are organized in any formal groupings or societies, nationally (so far as I know) or internationally — an exception among active disciplines."